webb-e/Global_lake_area/README.md

-Code to accopany the paper <i>Temporal bias in Landsat-derived surface water trends</i>
+Code to accompany the paper <i>Temporal bias in Landsat-derived surface water trends</i>

 This repository is organized into folders as follows: